Groups, Orders, and Dynamics: Some Relevant Examples

-Below we deal with the case of surfaces of even genus (the case of odd genus easily follows from this).
+Below we deal with the case of surface groups for even genus (the case of odd genus easily follows from this).
 The following lemma, due to Baumslag, will be crucial for us.
-The geometric proof we give appears in \cite{gelander}.
+The geometric proof that we give appears in \cite{gelander}.
+For the argument recall that, given a group $\Gamma$ generated by finitely many elements $g_1,\ldots,g_k$, its {\bf \em Cayley graph} is the graph whose vertices are the group elements, two of which are joined by an edge if they differ by left multiplication by some generator $g_i$ or its inverse.
+This graph has a natural metric space structure (edges are assumed to have length $1$).
+Moreover, the natural action of $\Gamma$ on itself induces an action by isometries of its Cayley graph.